- GD Preparation Tips for CAT 2023: Questions Asked in Group …

 You ought to have a decent vocabulary and be able to speak and write English well.
 Practice extensively before tour actual group discussion.
 You can choose a topic and participate in a fascinating group discussion while sitting with friends.
 By the time your GD comes around, not only will your knowledge have increased, but you will also have improved as a speaker.

 Improve Your Body Language

 Because your body language reveals a lot about you, body gestures are crucial.
 Avoid leaning back onto a chair or tapping the table with a pen or your fingers.
 Sit straight.
 Also, try not to get easily distracted.

 This is one of the points of failure for a candidate.
 While it may seem like you are showcasing your knowledge and understanding of a point, it may also indicate to the judges that you do not really care for what others have to say or even believe in giving an opportunity to the other members of the team.

-From the above-mentioned points, we can see that a group discussion requires the candidates to be a team player as well as a team leader, all the while displaying their presentation skills on a given topic.
+From the above-mentioned points, we can see that a group discussion requires the candidates to be team players as well as team leaders, all the while displaying their presentation skills on a given topic.
 Experts and recruiters claim that they look for participants who can lead as well as present themselves and their points clearly and consistently.

 Personal Interview is the process where a panel of members from the administration will sit and assess your qualities as an individual.
-Unlike Group Discussion, Personal Interview is the platform for the candidate to present themselves in the best possible manner.
-Here, the panel members will judge the candidate based on their knowledge, experience and the way the candidate presents themselves to the panel.
-Here are some pointers to keep in mind while partaking in a Personal Interview.
+Unlike Group Discussion, a Personal Interview is a platform for the candidate to present themselves in the best possible manner.
+Here, the panel members will judge the candidate based on their knowledge, experience, and the way the candidate presents themselves to the panel.
+Here are some CAT PI preparation tips to keep in mind while partaking in a Personal Interview.

 Prepare Your Answers